dib-lab/2020-ibd/docs/main.md

 ### Hashes are weakly predictive of IBD subtype

 To evaluate whether the variation captured by diagnosis is predictive of IBD disease subtype, we built random forests classifiers to predict CD, UC, or non-IBD.
+We selected random forests because of the interpretability of feature importance via variable importance measurments.
 We used a leave-one-study-out cross-validation approach where we built and optimized a classifier using five cohorts and validated on the sixth.
 Given the high-dimensional structure of this dataset (e.g. many more hashes than samples), we first used the vita method to select predictive hashes in the training set [@janitza2018; @degenhardt2017].
 Vita variable selection is based on permuation of variable importance, where p-values for variable importance are calculated against a null distribution that is built from variables that are estimated as non-important [@janitza2018].
-This approach retains important variables that are correlated [@janitza2018; @seifert2019], which is desirable in omics-settings where correlated features are often involved in a coordinated biological response, e.g. part of the same operon, pathways, or genome (CITATIONS).
+This approach retains important variables that are correlated [@janitza2018; @seifert2019], which is desirable in omics-settings where correlated features are often involved in a coordinated biological response, e.g. part of the same operon, pathways, or genome [@stuart2003gene; @sabatti2002co].
 Variable selection reduced the number of hashes used in each model to 29,264-41,701 (**Table {@tbl:varselhashes}**).
 Using this reduced set of hashes, we then optimized each random forests classifier on the training set, producing six optimized models.
 We validated each model on the left-out study.
-The accuracy on the validation studies ranged from 49.1%-75.9% (**Figure {@fig:acc-plts}**), outperforming previously published models built on metagenomic data alone (CITATIONS).
+The accuracy on the validation studies ranged from 49.1%-75.9% (**Figure {@fig:acc-plts}**), outperforming a previously published model built on metagenomic data alone [@franzosa2019].

 |**Validation study**|**Selected hashes** |
 |--------------------|--------------------|